 Next, you can work with a writing scholar as a classroom-based tutor.
 The writing scholar will review your draft, and then meet with you face-to-face to discuss revisions.
 At Montreat College, all World Civilization courses have writing scholars.
 Other courses may choose to implement them as well.

-Adult Undergraduate, Graduate, and Professional Students
+Adult Undergraduate and Graduate Students

 Montreat students who are not enrolled at the main campus have two options within our Writing Program: